npminhtri/-personal-blog/_posts/2022-06-05-hartogs-extension-theorem.md

 ---
-title: 'Hartogs extension theorem'
+title: 'ON A COMPLEX ANALYSIS PROBLEM'
 date: 2022-06-05
 permalink: /posts/2022/06/hartogs-extension-theorem
 tags:
-  - Several complex variables
+  - Function of one complex variable
-  - Complex geometry
 ---

 > **_Hartogs Extension Theorem:_** Let $f$ be an analytic function on the neighborhood of the closed unit disk such that $\|f\| \lt 1$ on the boundary.
 Show that $f$ has a unique fixed point.